Samsung Galaxy S III: User interface

 The S III is powered by Android, a Linux-based, open source mobile operating system developed by Google and introduced commercially in 2008.
 Among other features, the software allows users to maintain customized home screens which can contain shortcuts to applications and widgets for displaying information.
 Four shortcuts to frequently used applications can be stored on a dock at the bottom of the screen; the button in the center of the dock opens the application drawer, which displays a menu containing all of the apps installed on the device.
 A tray accessed by dragging from the top of the screen allows users to view notifications received from other apps, and contains toggle switches for commonly used functions.
 Pre-loaded apps also provide access to Google's various services.
 The keyboard software is equipped with a clipboard manager.

 The S III uses Samsung's proprietary TouchWiz graphical user interface (GUI).
 The "Nature" version used by the S III has a more "organic" feel than previous versions, and contains more interactive elements such as a water ripple effect on the precluded lock screen, to resemble its appearance in nature.
 There are a number of pre-installed system fonts: the Default font (Roboto), Choco cooky, Helvetica S, and Rosemary.
 To complement the TouchWiz interface, and as a response to Apple's Siri, the phone introduces S Voice, Samsung's intelligent personal assistant.
 S Voice can recognize eight languages including English, Korean, Italian and French.
 Based on Vlingo, S Voice enables the user to verbally control 20 functions such as playing a song, setting the alarm, or activating driving mode; it relies on Wolfram Alpha for online searches.
 With the Wake-up commands feature, voice commands can be set to launch apps and tasks out of stand-by mode, such as S Voice, camera, music player, voice recorder, missed calls, messages, and schedule.
 The Auto Haptic feature can complement audio with synchronous haptic feedback.

-The precluded telephone application is equipped with additional options for noise cancellation, call holding, volume boosting and the ability to personalize the call sound.'
+The precluded telephone application is equipped with additional options for noise cancellation, call holding, volume boosting, and the ability to personalize the call sound.'

 Gallery software

-The new gallery software of the Galaxy S3 allows sorting photos and videos chronologically, by location, by group.
+The new gallery software of the Galaxy S3 allows sorting photos and videos chronologically, by location, and by group.
 Photos with tagged faces can also be sorted by person.

 The Spiral View feature was added with the Android Jelly Bean 4.1.2 update, which displays the thumbnails in a 3D spiral.

 Video player

 The precluded video player software is newly equipped with the ability to play videos in a floating pop-up that can be moved freely around the screen.
-In addition, the video player application is able to show motion thumbnails, which means that the preview thumbnails show a moving portion of the video.
+In addition, the video player application can show motion thumbnails, which means that the preview thumbnails show a moving portion of the video.